 Everyone has a different interpretation of what 5G network surely is.
 There is still no clear definition as to what 5G is – yet.
 But some experts have insights on what it truly means.

 5G will continue on the foundation built by 4G LTE.
-It will still allow the basic services such as sending texts, making calls, and browse our favourite websites – but with increased speed at which data is transferred across different networks.
+It will still allow the basic services such as sending texts, making calls, and browse our favorite websites – but with increased speed at which data is transferred across different networks.
 5G will make viewing and downloading HD and 3D videos a piece of cake!

 This new generation of wireless technology will be the next monotony of cellular standard which aims to break the boundaries its predecessor has reached.
 This feature intends to deliver 50 times faster data rate than any leading Wi-Fi networks existing today.
 But 5G isn’t all just about streaming movies in a fraction of a second, it’s all about building a wireless network backbone for connected devices out there.